Newton23-nk/Sepsis-Prediction/README.md

 2. Assets Folder:

-* The Assets folder often holds external files or resources that are used by the application.
-* In a machine learning context, this folder might store pre-trained models, data files, or any other assets required for the application to function.
+* The Assets folder has the pre-trained model, data files, or any other assets required for the application to function.

 3. Dockerfile: